KWDB/docs/en/sql-reference/other-sql-statements/user-defined-variables-sql.md

 :::

-KaiwuDB supports initializing user-defined variables, updating their values, and querying both their values and data types.
+KWDB supports initializing user-defined variables, updating their values, and querying both their values and data types.
 The data type of a user-defined variable is determined by its initial value.
 This table lists the data types supported by user-defined variables.

 | Data Type | Description |
 | --- | --- |